 The Smallest Animals in the World

 There is something neat about the largest and the smallest of God's creatures.
-Even Hollywood's elite enjoys carrying around the diminutive Chihuahuas as a symbol of their status.
+Even Hollywood's elite enjoys carrying around the tiny Chihuahuas as a symbol of their status.
 Whether it's because they look like a baby version of their larger ancestor or because they are so odd, small creatures often attract attention from people.

 The Smallest Monkey

 The Pygmy Marmoset is the smallest monkey and one of the smallest primates alive today.
 Excluding its tail, it measures between 14 and 16 centimeters long and weighs between 4 and 5 ounces.
 The males weigh at the higher range of this, whereas females weigh at the lower end of this range.
 They live up to 11 years old and usually eat small insects, leaves, and fruit, but their favorite is sap from trees.
-In fact, will spend long periods of time trying to tap the sap out of a tree.
+It will spend long periods trying to tap the sap out of a tree.

 Smallest Dog Breed

 The height of a Chihuahua varies proportionately more than any other breed out there.
 The standard weight range is from 3 to 7 pounds, but smaller Chihuahua's do exist.
-In fact, British believe the preferred weight of this kind of breed is between two and four pounds.
+The British believe the preferred weight of this kind of breed is between two and four pounds.
 Some Chihuahuas do weigh as much as 10 pounds or more, but they are generally considered overweight for their breed.

 Damara Dik Dik